Hebrews 6:1-3

 1. Repentance from dead works

 “Repentance” (metanoia) is attached to the phrase “dead works.”
-Renunciation of Judaism’s ceremonialism is essential if one is to advance.
+Renunciation of Judaic ceremonialism is essential if one is to advance.
 Such works are lifeless because they cannot impart eternal life.
-The readers are to renounce any attempt to “earn” their salvation through ritualistic Judaism, for the end result of those things is death (Rom.6:21).
+The readers have been taught they cannot “earn” their salvation through ritualistic Judaism, for the end result of those things is death (Rom.6:21).
 “Dead works” includes the fatal reliance upon ineffective works of the law as the means of salvation (9:14).

 2. Faith toward God

-Simplistic belief in God is insufficient.
-Although the Jews believed in God, Jesus said they must also believe in Him (Jn.14:1).
-All New Testament blessings originate in Jesus.
-No one can truly believe in God who does not believe in His Son (Jn.17:3).
-One can only come to the Father through Christ (Jn.14:6).
-The writer previously reminded his readers that faithlessness forbade their forefathers entrance into the Promised Land (3:19).
+Simplistic belief in Jehovah is insufficient: Jesus said they must also believe in Him (Jn.14:1).
+No one can truly believe in God who does not know His Son (Jn.14:6 & 17:3).
 We become God’s children through faith in Christ Jesus, for God was in Christ, reconciling the world to Himself (Gal.
 3:26 & II Cor.
 5:19)

 v.
 2